Explore our expert-made templates & start with the right one for you.

 Let’s go a little bit more in-depth with…

 The caveat from above still applies – your mileage may vary, every organization and every architecture is different.
-However, here are the key factors to consider when debating between Redshift and Athena:
+However, here are the key factors to consider when deciding between Redshift and Athena:

 1. What is your use case?